kambouidev/serieshub/README.md

-Certainly!
-Here's an updated README incorporating the bonus features:

----

 # SeriesHUB 📺🎬

 SeriesHub is a web application built with React and Vite that enables users to access detailed information about TV shows, seasons, and episodes using the TVMaze API.